elnobun/Linux-Server-Configuration/README.md

     grader@ip-10-20-30-101:~$ mkdir .ssh
     ```

-   Create a new file witihng the `.ssh` directory called `authorized_keys`.
+   Create a new file within the `.ssh` directory called `authorized_keys`.
 A special file that will store the public keys.

     ```
     grader@ip-10-20-30-101:~$ touch .ssh/authorized_keys